By Mayo Clinic Staff

 White tongue is generally harmless, and may be helped by gently brushing your tongue with a toothbrush or tongue scraper and drinking plenty of water.

 Make an appointment with your doctor or dentist if:

 - You're concerned about changes in your tongue

 - Your tongue hurts

-- Your white tongue persists for longer than two weeks
+- Your white tongue persists for longer than a few weeks

 - Reamy BV, et al. Common tongue conditions in primary care.
 American Family Physician.
 2010;81:627.

 - Bhattacharyya I, et al. White lesions.
 Otolaryngologic Clinics of North America.
 2011;44:109.

 - Detecting oral cancer: A guide for health care professionals.
 National Institute of Dental and Craniofacial Research. http://www.nidcr.nih.gov/oralhealth/topics/oralcancer/detectingoralcancer.htm#WarningSigns.
 Accessed Dec.
 2, 2014.

 - Salinas TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 6, 2014.